Can You Freeze Canned Bean Sprouts?

 On the other hand, if you have leftover canned bean sprouts, it’s best to transfer them to a freezer-safe container and store them in the freezer.

-This is because once the can have been opened, the food inside is susceptible to changes in quality, texture, and taste.
+This is because once the can has been opened, the food inside is susceptible to changes in quality, texture, and taste.

 The fridge isn’t recommendable as a storage method for opened cans, except for several days.